PRouzeau/Bowden-extruder-direct-drive/README.md

 <img src="Photos/Extruder_on_antivib_P1050488.jpg" width="320">

-To install OpenSCAD applications and models, see http://rouzeau.net/Print3D/OpenSCADApplications
+To install OpenSCAD applications and models, see http://rouzeau.net/Print3D/OpenSCADApplications Work only on OpenSCAD 2021.01 and NOT on Snapshot/Nightly

 Pour installer les applications et modèles OpenSCAD, voir  http://rouzeau.net/OpenSCAD/Applications